Listen: Duncan Robinson chats with Christian Yoga practitioner Alyssa Mak.

 “Is it possible to talk to Jesus while you turn your body into a human pretzel?”
 Duncan Robinson asks the tough questions.

-Upon examining the history of yoga, Alyssa discovered that it was in existence before Hindu practices—and like Holy Yoga, she simply takes the key elements of yoga and incorporates it into faith-based practice.
+Upon examining the history of yoga, Alyssa discovered that it was in existence before Hindu practices—so now, she simply takes the key elements of yoga and incorporates it into faith-based practice.

 She adds that fasting is a similar concept; as Christians we fast and pray, by emptying ourselves we create ‘space’ to fill ourselves up with God.

-To find out more you check out alyssamak.com or listen to the full interview above.
+To find out more check out Alyssa’s website www.gracexstrength.com or listen to the full interview above.